What Was Don LaFontaine's Net Worth and Salary?

-Don LaFontaine was an American voice actor who had a net worth of $40 million.
+Don LaFontaine was an American voice actor who had a net worth of $40 million at the time of his death in 2008.
 Don LaFontaine, also known as "Thunder Throat" and "the voice of God," was the king of voice-over work.
 LaFontaine invented the movie trailer catchphrase – "In a world…" – which became iconic.

-For a time, LaFontaine had a near-monopoly on movie trailer voiceovers.
-Some notable trailers which LaFontaine narrated include, "Home Alone," "Ghost," "Speed," "Dick Tracy," "Batman, "Rambo," "Terminator 2: Judgment Day", "Shrek", "Friday the 13th", "Law & Order" and "Batman Returns".
-Outside of film work he provided voice over for many commercials, notably for GEICO Insurance and the Mega Millions lottery.
+For a time, Don had a near-monopoly on movie trailer voiceovers.
+Some notable trailers LaFontaine narrated include "Home Alone," "Ghost," "Speed," "Dick Tracy," "Batman, "Rambo," "Terminator 2: Judgment Day", "Shrek," "Friday the 13th," "Law & Order," and "Batman Returns."
+Outside of film work, he provided voice-over sfor many commercials, notably for GEICO Insurance and the Mega Millions lottery.

 Salary